redis/redis-om-dotnet/docfx_project/articles/intro.md

 RedisConnectionProvider takes a [Redis URI](https://github.com/redis-developer/Redis-Developer-URI-Spec/blob/main/spec.md) and uses that to initialize a connection to Redis.

 Consequentially, all that needs to be done to initialize the client is calling the constructor of `RedisConnectionProvider` with a Redis uri.
-Alternatively, you can connect with a ConnectionConfiguration object.
+Alternatively, you can connect with a ConnectionConfiguration object, or if you have a ConnectionMultiplexer in your DI container already, you can construct it with your ConnectionMultiplexer.

-### Connecting to a Standalone Instance of Redis No Auth
+#### Connecting to a Standalone Instance of Redis No Auth

 ```csharp
 var provider = new RedisConnectionProvider("redis://hostname:port");
 ```

-### Connecting to Standalone Instance of Redis Just Password
+#### Connecting to Standalone Instance of Redis Just Password

 ```csharp
 var provider = new RedisConnectionProvider("redis://:password@hostname:port");
 ```

-### Connecting to Standalone Instance of Redis or Redis Enterprise Username and Password
+#### Connecting to Standalone Instance of Redis or Redis Enterprise Username and Password

 ```csharp
 var provider = new RedisConnectionProvider("redis://username:password@hostname:port");
 ```

-### Connecting to Standalone Instance of Redis Particular Database
+#### Connecting to Standalone Instance of Redis Particular Database

 ```csharp
 var provider = new RedisConnectionProvider("redis://username:password@hostname:port/4");
 ```

-### Connecting to Redis Sentinel
+#### Connecting to Redis Sentinel

 When connecting to Redis Sentinel, you will need to provide the sentinel